 A real estate investment trust is subject to a 100 percent tax on its net income from "prohibited transactions."
-A prohibited transaction includes the sale of property held primarily for sale to customers in the ordinary course of business other than a foreclosure property.
-Whether property is held primarily for sale to customers in the ordinary course of business depends on the facts and circumstances.
+A prohibited transaction includes the sale of property held as inventory or primarily for sale to customers in the ordinary course of business other than a foreclosure property.
+Whether property is held as inventory or primarily for sale to customers in the ordinary course of business depends on the facts and circumstances.
 However, a prohibited transaction is deemed not to include the sale of property that is a real estate asset and is held primarily for sale to customers in the ordinary course of business if:

 - 1. The real estate investment trust has owned the property (consisting of land and improvements) for two years or longer for the production of rental income; - 2.
 The aggregate expenditures of a capital nature made by the real estate investment trust or its partner on the property during the two-year period prior to the sale do not exceed 30 percent of the property's net selling price; and - 3.
 The real estate investment trust (a) makes no more than seven sales of property during the taxable year, (b) the aggregate tax basis of the properties sold during the year does not exceed 10 percent of the aggregate tax basis of all the real estate investment trust's assets, determined as of the beginning of the tax year, or (c) the fair market value of the properties sold during the taxable year does not exceed 10 percent of the fair market value of all of the real estate investment trust's assets, determined as of the beginning of the tax year.
-If the real estate investment trust relies on the percentage of tax basis or fair market value test to avoid prohibited transaction treatment, then substantially all the marketing and development expenditures with respect to the property must be made through an independent contractor in a prescribed manner.
+Alternatively, the real estate investment trust satisfies (b) or (c) by substituting 10 percent with 20 percent provided that the average of its total sales over a three-year period does not exceed 10 percent (determined by reference either to the tax basis or fair market value of the properties as appropriate).
+If the real estate investment trust relies on the percentage of tax basis or fair market value test to avoid prohibited transaction treatment, then substantially all the marketing and development expenditures with respect to the property must be made through an independent contractor or TRS in a prescribed manner.